 When it comes to more severe cases, other treatment options are*:

 If ignored, SI joint pain can result in serious nerve damage.
-Your specialists may even recommend minimally invasive surgery to help treat this condition.*
+Your SI joint dysfunction specialist may even recommend minimally invasive surgery to help treat this condition.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.